 - Open the platform that you want to trade in.

 - Head to the principal menu and click “insert”.

-4. Place it on the chart and identify the beginning point (choose any significant swing high or swing low).
-When the market is in an uptrend, you should put the starting point at the local low from where the uptrend began, then the gann fan lines will run upwards.
-When the market is in a downtrend, the starting point should be placed at the local high from where a descending impulse began, the trend lines of gann fans will head downwards.
+- Place it on the chart and identify the beginning point (choose any significant swing high or swing low).
+When the market is in an uptrend, you should put the starting point at the local low from where the uptrend began, then the Gann fan lines will run upwards.
+When the market is in a downtrend, the starting point should be placed at the local high from where a descending impulse began, the trend lines of Gann fans will head downwards.

-Once you draw the gann fan on the chart you can double click on the gan lines, then a right-click on the mouse and select gann fan properties and a box will appear in which you can customize your trend lines.
+Once you draw the Gann fan on the chart you can double click on the Gann lines, then a right-click on the mouse and select Gann fan properties and a box will appear in which you can customize your trend lines.
 Therefore, you can change the width or the color of the lines.
 Moreover, with a double click on the 1:1 line, you can change the slope of the angles by moving them up or down.

 Gann fan is a very effective tool to identify support and resistance levels with respect to time.
-However, the gann fan strategy is based on the employ of the gann lines to predict the behavior of the price.
+However, the Gann forex strategy is based on the employ of the Gann lines to predict the behavior of the price.
 This tool consists of 9 lines, a central line and 4 lines above, and 4 lines below it.
 The central line which is called 1:1 line considered the most important line as it indicates one unit of price for one unit of time.